spacetelescope/pysynphot/doc/source/appendixb.rst

 At this time, the estimated throughputs do not differentiate between the different sensor chip assemblies (SCAs).
 SCA-dependent throughputs will be delivered at a later time.

+(Note: WFIRST throughput curves were added to the TMG file in January 2020.
+Users must use a TMG/TMC file and associated throughput tables delivered after this date to use the WFIRST OBSMODEs.)

 .. _pysynphot-nonhst-deprecated: